by Monsieur Jean — coiffeur

 During one of this sessions it occured to me that throughout the many times that Mr. Mecánico wrote about the loss of diversity and the dangers of iconization, his view and interpretation of what he sees are strongly skewed towards collections.
 In my opinion there is more below the surface.

-I will prove my point first with observations about the hierarchy and dresscode on children-signs, and then with a discussion about iconization.
+I will prove my point first with observations about the hierarchy and dresscode on Children's Crossing signs, and then with a discussion about iconization.

 The message is radiated loud and clear every few steps on many places!
 Disguised as an innocent roadsign: the secret agenda of the male part of humanity.
 The approach is extremely clever: the most appropriate placing is near schools: imprinting starts early in life and is repeated every day.